-in-Training is looking for passionate and capable writers who are enthusiastic about sharing their commentaries with the larger medical student community. in-Training is a unique opportunity to begin a career in physician-journalism or just to get something off of your mind.
+in-Training, the online peer-reviewed publication for medical students, welcomes passionate and capable writers who are enthusiastic about sharing their thoughts, experiences and opinions with the larger medical student community. in-Training provides the unique opportunity for medical students to begin careers in physician-journalism and to unleash their inner creativity.

 Submit an Article

 Click here to submit an article to in-Training, then click on Register on the page that follows, and you will be prompted to create an account.
 Please enter your username as your full first and last name: all in lowercase letters and without spaces (i.e., ‘mikejones’).
 After you verify your email account, you will be automatically directed to the article submission page.

 Contributing Writers: We encourage all medical students to contribute to in-Training: everyone from first-time writers to experienced journalists.
 We welcome articles about all topics and in any writing style including: opinions, news reports, poems or something completely outside of the box.
 We encourage you to conduct interviews with educated professionals and research both sides of your argument to enhance your articles prior to submission.